 For the past decade, Dr. Corboy has donated his services full-time to volunteer programs of HEF, as well as Junior Achievement, BODIES…the Exhibition, and various substance abuse programs.
 He was awarded the Lions’ Melvin Jones Fellowship, and numerous humanitarian and volunteer awards.
 Most recently he was the 2018 recipient of the prestigious Lifetime Achievement Award from Pacific Edge Magazine in Honolulu, HI.

 In 2014, Dr. Corboy received a Medal of Honor from the People’s Republic of VietNam for his dedication to Vietnamese ophthalmology.Dr.
 Corboy is continually active, serving on the Hawai’i Medical Advisory Board.
 He frequents international missions, science fairs, free local vision screenings and speaks at many schools.
-He is an honorary member of the South African Ophthalmology Society and was a guest lecturer at the biggest ophthalmology conference in Africa in July 2017.
-He has been invited back to speak in 2019 as well.
+He is an honorary member of the South African Ophthalmology Society and was a guest lecturer at the biggest ophthalmology conference in Africa in July 2017 and 2019.

 Among his many distinguished awards, Dr. Corboy is a recipient of the Melvin Jones Fellowship Award.
 The Melvin Jones Fellowship (MJF) Award is the highest recognition from the Lions Clubs International Foundation being given to members who have rendered outstanding community services.

-In 2018, Dr. Corboy received both the Top Doctors of America recognition, as well as Pacific Edge Magazine’s Lifetime Achievement Award and the Award for the People’s Health, National Eye Health, Cambodia; presented in Phnom Pehn, Cambodia October 2018, by Dr. Ngy Meng, Chief of the Khmer-Soviet Friendship Hospital.
+In 2018, Dr. Corboy received the Top Doctors of America recognition, as well as Pacific Edge Magazine’s Lifetime Achievement Award and the Award for the People’s Health, National Eye Health, Cambodia; presented in Phnom Pehn, Cambodia October 2018, by Dr. Ngy Meng, Chief of the Khmer-Soviet Friendship Hospital.